Digital and Business Skills

 BE INDUSTRY READY

-We have worked with industry partners to make sure the programme is highly practical, career-focused and industry-informed to prepare you for a successful career.
-As a marketing student, you’ll also benefit from our industry links with guest speakers from the public, private and not-for-profit sectors providing you with an insight into how different organisations market themselves in different environments.
-We are proud to work with our student panel to ensure our teaching is relevant, inclusive and respectful for all.
+We have worked with industry partners and The Chartered Institute of Marketing (CIM) to make sure the programme is highly practical, career-focused and industry-informed to prepare you for a successful career.
+You will also benefit from our industry links; we have regular guest speakers from the public, private and not-for-profit sectors who can give you an insight into how different organisations market themselves in different environments.

 Creativity, digital skills and search and social media competencies are integral parts of this course.
 Entrepreneurship and innovation are also central to our teaching.
 These are essential if your dream is to set up your own marketing-driven business, though future employers also value an entrepreneurial mindset.
 Launch@ Salford is the Business School incubation centre that supports business start ups.